 OK, part of the issue here is valid, and part of it is making assumptions and using logic.
 You are overthinking.
 Logic and Philippine immigration law do not often coincide.

 Keep it simple.
 You need “onward travel” for you initial visit to the Philippines.
-For this you can go to a supplier like Cebu Pacific airlines in the Philippines … they sell online … and buy a ticket out of the Philippines m59 days after you plan to arrive.
+For this you can go to a supplier like Cebu Pacific airlines in the Philippines … they sell online … and buy a ticket out of the Philippines in less than 59 days after you plan to arrive.
 Any international location will do, you are not ever going to use this ticket, it’s only for show.
-Typically you can buy a ticket several months out to a location like Macau for well under a thousand Pesos … it’s usually cheaper to buy a ticket leaving from Clark … doesn’t matter, you aren’t going there.
+Typically you can buy a ticket several months out to a location like Macau for well under a thousand Pesos … it’s usually cheaper t

 This is what I mentioned in my last mail when I said the procedure will cost about $2 to $3 a day when averaged over a year.